NortekSupport/nucleus_driver/ros2/examples/README.md

 where -s is the serial port where the Nucleus is connect, -n is the hostname of the Nucleus, and -p is the password required for TCP connection. the values of these arguments must be adapted to the corresponding values of your system.
 The x'es in hostname refer to the serial number of the Nucleus device.

 If both serial and tcp connection is specified through the arguments, a serial connection will be performed.

+**N.B.** If nucleus_node is running in a docker container, the hostname must be defined as the Nucleus' IP address instead of its hostname.